osisoft/PI-Adapter/V1/Configuration/Buffering configuration.md

 1. Using any text editor, create a file that contains the buffering configuration in JSON form.
    - For content structure, see the sample output in [Examples - Retrieve the buffering configuration](#examples).
+   - For a table of all available parameters, see [Buffering parameters](#buffering-parameters).
 3. Save the file.
-4. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests and execute a PUT command with the contents of that file to the following endpoint: `http://localhost:<port>/api/v1/configuration/system/buffering`
+4. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests and execute a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/system/buffering`

+  **Note:** `5590` is the default port number.
+If you selected a different port number, replace it with that value.

 ## Buffering schema